CloudLabsAI-Azure/Azure-AI-TDSynax/Instructions/Labs/Lab-12.md

 ### Task 2: Understanding the Implementation of the Recommendation Service

-Recommendation service implements RAG pattern using Semantic Kernel SDK.
+The Recommendation service implements the RAG pattern using the Semantic Kernel SDK.
 The details of the implementation are captured in the Jupyter Notebook in the folder miyagi/sandbox/usecases/rag/dotnet.
 You can open the notebook in VSCode and run the cells to understand step-by-step details of how the Recommendation Service is implemented.
 Pay special attention to how the RAG pattern is implemented using Semantic Kernel.
-Select kernel as .NET Interactive in the top right corner of the notebook.
+Select the kernel as .NET Interactive in the top right corner of the notebook.

 1. In the Visual Studio Code, navigate to **miyagi/sandbox/usecases/rag/dotnet** folder and select **Getting-started.ipynb**